Creating different visualizations

 Single Value card example

 If you have obtained a different value, don’t worry!
-The data in your Aura instance may vary based on other activities you have performed.
+The data in your instance may vary based on other activities you have performed.

 Text card

-This is a practical way to add context to your dashboard and help stakeholders understand the data being presented, as well as generating a local overview of all dashboards in one place by inserting the images of each dashboard.
+Adding text is a practical way to add context to your dashboard and help stakeholders understand the data being presented, as well as generating a local overview of all dashboards in one place by inserting the images of each dashboard.

 Copy and paste the following markdown text into the card editor: